-Chapter 2: Russia’s Conduct towards the Ukrainian Population during the War
+Chapter 2: Russia’s Conduct Toward the Ukrainian Population During the War

 [GRAPH]

-Russia’s Strategic Goals and Its General Approach toward the Ukrainian Population
+Russia’s Strategic Goals and Its General Approach Toward the Ukrainian Population

-President Putin’s personal worldview regarding the Ukrainian state and people played a decisive role in the decision to go to war and in shaping Russia’s strategic goals and operational plan.
-Most of the Russian elite were surprised by the war and even felt they were dragged into it unwillingly.
-In the past decade, Putin has been obsessed with denying the Ukrainian people as being separate from the Russian people and portraying Ukraine’s orientation toward the West as a Western effort to harm and weaken Russia.
+President Putin’s personal worldview regarding the Ukrainian state and people played a pivotal role in his decision to go to war and in shaping Russia’s strategic goals and operational plan.
+Most of the Russian elite were surprised by the war, even feeling they had been dragged into it unwillingly.
+During the past decade, Putin has been obsessed with denying the existence of a Ukrainian people separate from the Russian people and with portraying Ukraine’s orientation toward the West as a Western effort to harm and weaken Russia.

-Russia’s strategic goals concerning the Ukrainian population can be classified into three categories:
+Russia’s has three types of strategic goals concerning the Ukrainian population:

-The dissolution of Ukraine as a sovereign state entity and its subjugation to Russia.
+The dissolution of Ukraine as a sovereign state entity and its subjugation to Russia;

-Weakening the West, limiting its involvement in the war, and securing support from the Global South.
+Weakening the West, limiting its involvement in the war, and securing support from the Global South;

-Strengthening Russia’s ability to withstand external pressures and unifying the Russian public in its support for the objectives of the war.
+Strengthening Russia’s ability to withstand external pressures and unifying the Russian public’s support for the war’s objectives.

-The original Russian military plan included a lightening-speed takeover of Kiev, overthrowing the Ukrainian government, and occupying most of the country within ten days, and completing the takeover, up to the point of annexation, by August 2022.
-This plan relied on four pillars: speed to prevent Western intervention, toppling the central government to make it easier for pro-Russian elements in Ukraine to publicly support the Russian occupation, seizing energy infrastructure and the financial system, and decisively defeating the Ukrainian military, which was considered to be vastly inferior compared to the Russian army.
+The original Russian military plan included a lightning-fast seizure of Kiev, overthrowing the Ukrainian government, occupying most of the country within ten days, and completing the takeover, to the point of annexation, by August 2022.
+This plan relied on four pillars: speed to prevent Western intervention; toppling the central government to make it easier for pro-Russian elements in Ukraine to publicly support the Russian occupation; seizing control of the energy infrastructure and the financial system; and decisively defeating the Ukrainian military, which was considered vastly inferior to the Russian army.

-Accordingly, since 2014, the Ukrainian population has been subjected to combined pressure, which included information warfare, economic warfare, diplomatic pressures, cyber warfare, and subversive activities.
-The Russian military invasion of Ukraine in February 2022 was supposed to be the apex, successful, and brief, of this continuous influence campaign.
-The five-pronged invasion, the attempt to seize Kiev in lightning speed, missile strikes across the country, use of collaborators, cyber attacks, digital and information warfare - all of these were intended to create a systemic shock among the Ukrainian population (as part of the broader Ukrainian system).
+In accordance with this approach, since 2014, the Ukrainian population has been subjected to combined pressure, including information warfare, economic warfare, diplomatic moves, cyber warfare, and subversive activities.
+The Russian military invasion of Ukraine in February 2022 was supposed to be the successful – and brief – culmination of this continuous pressure campaign.
+The five-pronged invasion, the effort to seize Kiev with breakneck speed, missile strikes across the country, the use of collaborators, cyber-attacks, and digital and information warfare were all intended to create a systemic shock among the Ukrainian population (as part of the broader Ukrainian structure).

 Russia’s Toolkit against the Ukrainian Population

-This subchapter presents the various tools Russia employed in an attempt to influence the Ukrainian population.
-We have divided the tools into four categories: information warfare, military force, political-diplomatic methods, and methods of applying economic pressure.
-This division will also serve us in our analysis of Ukraine and the international actors involved.
+This subchapter presents the various tools Russia employed in their efforts to influence the Ukrainian population.
+These are divided into four categories: information warfare, military force, political-diplomatic methods, and economic pressure.
+These categories will also underlie our analysis of Ukraine and the international actors involved.

 Information Warfare

-Russian thinking about information warfare, or in Russian terminology, “information confrontation” (informatsionnoe protivoborstvo), has developed as a standalone concept, however it is also an integral part of the New Generation Warfare approach.
-It is conducted continuously with the aim of influencing the opposing system’s leadership and public’s perception of reality.
-The centrality of information warfare in the Russian “toolbox” stems from that fact that it effectively serves as “glue” between other tools.
-Among other things, it deals with strengthening the influence of military force, diplomatic or economic pressure, and humanitarian efforts.
+Russian thinking about information warfare, or in Russian terminology, “information confrontation” (informatsionnoe protivoborstvo), has developed as a standalone concept; however, it is also an integral part of the new generation warfare approach.
+It is conducted continuously with the aim of influencing the perceptions of reality among the rival system’s leadership and public alike.
+The centrality of information warfare in the Russian “toolbox” derives from it effectively serving as the “glue” between other tools.
+Among other things, Russia’s information warfare engages in amplifying the impact of is use of military force, diplomatic or economic pressure, and humanitarian efforts.

 The Ukrainian population played three roles in Russia’s information warfare:

-As the target for influence - Russia sought to influence the Ukrainians’ behavior: to adopt its narratives regarding the unity of the Russian and Ukrainian peoples, to cast doubt on the need for an independent Ukrainian state, to show the West in a negative light, and not to oppose the occupation.
+As the target for influence: Russia sought to influence the Ukrainians’ behavior with the goals of having the Ukrainians adopt Russia’s narratives regarding the unity of the Russian and Ukrainian peoples, casting doubt among Ukrainians on the need for an independent Ukrainian state, showing the West in a negative light, and eliminating opposition to the occupation.